growebux/api/README.md

 ## API - mongodb + nodejs

-- Just a bit of code to show
+- Api to add products to the DB.